vitelabs/vite-wiki/docs/tutorial/start/README.md

 # Introduction to Vite Mainnet <Badge :text="$page.version"/>

-Vite Mainnet was launched on September 25, 2019.
-Hit [Token Swap](https://medium.com/vitelabs/announcing-the-vite-mainnet-launch-4d55fc4b4bd2) to learn about how to convert ERC20 to native Vite coins.
+The Vite Mainnet was launched on September 25, 2019.
+Visit [Token Swap Guide](https://medium.com/vitelabs/announcing-the-vite-mainnet-launch-4d55fc4b4bd2) to learn about how to convert ERC20 VITE to native Vite coins.

 ## How to Get Vite Coins